Frio Town: History

-Located 16 miles northwest of Pearsall, the town was laid out by A.L.
-Oden in 1871.
+Located 16 miles northwest of Pearsall, the town was laid out by A. L. Oden in 1871.
 The river crossing it lay near was named for the fact that numerous cannonballs, swords, and sabers were found there.
 Juan De Ugalde in the 18th century, Antonio López de Santa Anna in 1836, and Adrián Woll in 1842 were all thought to have used the Presidio Crossing.

 The first mail to the town was delivered by horseback from Benton City; later, it arrived by stagecoach from San Antonio.
 In 1871, Frio City became the first county seat of Frio County.
-Carting cypress shingles from Leakey, L.J.W.
-Edwards completed the first Frio County courthouse in January 1872.
+Carting cypress shingles from Leakey, L. J. W. Edwards completed the first Frio County courthouse in January 1872.
 The same year, the town's stone jail was built.
 The jail eventually housed such famed outlaws as Sam Bass, Jesse James, Frank James, and writer William Sydney Porter.
 With the rise in construction, high-cost building material from out of town became impractical and led to the establishment of a cypress shingle mill, brick factory, and lime kiln in Frio City.

 In 1872, the town started delivering its own mail with the establishment of a post office in Frio City with James McClain Elledge at its helm.
-The town's first merchant was L.J.W.
-Edwards and the first school in Frio County was a private home in Frio City.
+The town's first merchant was L. J. W. Edwards and the first school in Frio County was a private home in Frio City.
 During the 1870s, a local chapter of the Freemasons was established.
 In 1877, the courthouse burned down and was replaced by a two-story, native-stone building, funded in part by wealthy local resident W.J.
 Slaughter.
 The new courthouse reportedly once had an ornate walnut staircase.
 In the mid-1870s, Indian attacks in and around Frio City caused the Texas Rangers to be called in, and many frontier residents sought shelter in town.
 The last major Indian attack in the area occurred in the spring of 1877.

 Growth

 Frio City became known as a "cowboy capital" and cultural center during the 1870s.
 By the 1880s, estimates of its population hovered around 1,500.
-Evangelists John Wesley DeVilbiss and Andrew Jackson Potter preached in the area and the Rio Grande Baptist Association was organized in Frio City in 1880.
+Methodist evangelists John Wesley DeVilbiss and Andrew Jackson Potter preached in the area and the Rio Grande Baptist Association was organized in Frio City in 1880.
 That same year, the International-Great Northern Railroad extended through Frio County, though it bypassed Frio City.